tdevalekar52/CustomerPortal/README.md

 		(this will download only changed files by others from git)

 6. After changes done do
+	1. `git add -A`
-	1. `git push -u origin master`
+	2. `git push -u origin master`
 		(this will push your changes on git in modified section)

-	2. `git commit -a -m "Your-Comments-for-this-commit"` (this will save your changes and merge changes)
+	3. `git commit -a -m "Your-Comments-for-this-commit"` (this will save your changes and merge changes)